 Coral Reef Restoration

-In order to achieve the objectives of the Coral Reef Restoration project we train and encourage the engagement of both staff and volunteers in project activities.
+SORCE is dedicated to ensuring coral reef survival through active protection and restoration.
+In order to achieve the objectives of the Coral Reef Restoration project we train and encourage the engagement of both staff and students in project activities.
 These include but are not limited to:

-- Coral nursery maintenance
+- Coral Nursery Maintenance

-- Artificial reef construction
+- Artificial Reef Construction

 One of our key focuses within this project is to maintain and improve levels of biodiversity within the reef ecosystems in which we work.
 Community biodiversity has long been known to be positively correlated with an ecosystem’s resistance and resilience to environmental stochasticity.
 This means that the complex array of creatures and interlocking food chains increases an entire ecosystem’s ability to adapt to changes in the environment.
 Climate change is recognized as a major threat facing coral reefs by NOAA.
 Therefore it is essential to ensure ecological communities have maximum biodiversity in order to give these fragile ecosystems the best possible chance to adapt to climate change and other anthropogenic stressors.